-It's Valentine’s Day tomorrow!
+It's almost Valentine’s Day!
 You’ve surely encountered stores full of teddy bears, chocolate boxes, and hearts galore everywhere you look.
 According to the National Retail Foundation, U.S. consumers are expected to spend an average $143.56 on Valentine's Day as 55 percent of the population celebrates this year, an increase from last year's $136.57.

 If you’re part of the 45% of the population who will not be celebrating this year then fear not, we’ve created a Valentine’s Day survival guide just for you.
 For those in a happily committed relationship, we haven’t forgotten you either.
 We know it’s stressful to find that perfect gift for your other half.

 We’re no experts, but as proponents of “loving your data” and hello, we have a heart logo, we have much to say on the holiday of love.
 We spoke to team members who gave us their best recommendations to have the best Valentine’s Day ever.

 For Those Riding Solo: